 EMPLOYEE OF THE MONTH (EOTM) is a talk show all about work.
 I wanted to interview and honor the special snowflakes who (mainly) love what they do.
-That said, dictators, parking ticket officers, and most politicians are ineligible for the coveted EMPLOYEE of the MONTH award.
+That said, dictators are ineligible for the coveted EMPLOYEE of the MONTH award.
 I started interviewing phenomenal folks about their careers in 2010.
 I hosted the live shows at Upright Citizens Brigade Theater (UCB) in New York and Los Angeles as well as The Bell House, before heading to Joe’s Pub at The Public Theater in 2014.

 Above is my interview with Jon Stewart, who after announcing he was retiring from The Daily Show, spoke with Catie Lazarus about directing Rosewater, leaving his Emmy and Peabody winning baby, being fired from Woolworth by his brother, and seducing Gillian Anderson before David Duchovny could get his mits near her beautiful self.

 On the live show, Catie Lazarus also shows vides and sketches.
 Here is one where she decides to start a business devoted to BREAST MILK: THE ONLY TRULY LOCALLY SOURCED MILK in Brooklyn.

 For more, you can subscribe on iTunes to the weekly PODCAST or attend a LIVE TAPING.
 Don’t just take it from us, alumni and fans of Employee of the Month offer their opinion of Catie Lazarus and Employee of the Month below….